The Studio Arts Department of the Smithsonian Associates has offered hands-on

 Photography, Digital Media, Ceramics, Beading, Calligraphy, and more.
 For

 most classes, students can come in as complete beginners, although some classes

 do require more advanced knowledge of a particular medium.
 The goal of

 each class is to help students develop their own artistic style and progress

 as artists.
 This involves teaching new or different ways of thinking about

 art, and allowing students to explore different tools and materials.

-Primarily housed in the S. Dillon Ripley Center, TSA Studio Arts classes are
+Primarily housed in the S. Dillon Ripley Center, our Studio Arts classes are

 easily accessible and centrally located on the Mall.
 We offer over 200